Inter-Agent Relative Representations for Multi-Agent Option Discovery: Introduction

 In single-agent reinforcement learning (RL), the \textit{options} framework~\citep{sutton1999optionsdef} is a widely used mechanism for formulating temporally extended actions.
-That is, options can act as shortcuts between distant regions of the state space during exploration~\citep{Barto2001}.
-Yet, as noted in prior work~\citep{Jong2008TheUO}, the effectiveness of options is sensitive to many factors, and poorly designed and excessively large sets of options can hinder learning.
+Options can act as shortcuts between distant regions of the state space during exploration~\citep{Barto2001}.
+Yet, as noted in prior work~\citep{Jong2008TheUO}, the effectiveness of options is sensitive to many factors, and poorly designed options or a large set of options can hinder learning.
 This makes \textit{option discovery}, i.e., the automated design of useful options, a challenging problem.
 Methods based on the eigen-decomposition of the graph Laplacian, such as Eigenoptions~\citep{Machado2017}, have gained traction due to their task-agnostic discovery of options and exploration guarantees~\citep{Jinnai2019opt}.
-However, the reliance on the eigenvectors of the state-transition graph Laplacian leads to an excessive number of options being discovered (twice the state count), a problem that is more pronounced in multi-agent systems because the joint state space grows exponentially with the number of agents.
-Moreover, current Laplacian eigenvector approximators are most effective in estimating small numbers of eigenvectors~\citep{wang2021optiondisc, gomez2024optiondisc}, risking not identifying many useful options, particularly those that facilitate exploration at various timescales.
+However, relying on the eigenvectors of the state-transition graph Laplacian leads to an excessive number of options being discovered (twice the state count), a problem that is more pronounced in multi-agent systems because the state space grows exponentially with the number of agents.
+Moreover, current Laplacian eigenvector approximators are most effective in estimating a small number of eigenvectors~\citep{wang2021optiondisc, gomez2024optiondisc}, risking not identifying useful options, particularly those that facilitate exploration at various timescales.